 To young professionals, Jovonni suggests that you find your niche and passion.
 Find what you love to talk about and research.
-Figure out how you can put your own spin on information.
-Public health is very dynamic and evolving field.
+Figure out how you can put your own spin on the information.
+Public health is a very dynamic and evolving field.

 “Reach for the stars and think outside of the box.
 Get involved in your community, professional organizations and attend as many meetings and conferences as you can.
 Stay informed!”

 As a senior public health advisor for the Office of Minority Health at the FDA, Jovonni finds that the most rewarding aspect of her job is making a positive impact.

 “Nothing better than someone coming up to you after a presentation and saying they learned so much and will use the findings to influence their daily work.”